vickmuir/Backup/restoring-evault-bmr-system-volume-image.md

 <br/>![Figure 8 - Choose Restore Point](/images/bmr8.png)
 11. Select the source and destination volumes.
 To restore the source to the destination, drag the source volume onto the destination volume.
 <br/>![Figure 9 - Select Source and Destination Volumes](/images/bmr9.png)
 12. On the format or merge data confirmation box, there are two options.
-For this article, we select **Format** for a clean restore that formats the disk.
+Select **Format** for a clean restore that formats the disk.
 If you want to merge the data on the destination volume, select **Merge**.
 <br/>![Figure 10 - Choose Merge](/images/bmr10.png)
 13. On the main source and destination volume screen, click **Next**.
 14. On the restore plan summary screen, check the box to accept the plan and click **Next**.